rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 ## hints

+### locally run with firebase
-### If you deploy it locally with `firebase serve`, It does not work at first 2 times and then it works.
+If you deploy it locally with `firebase serve`, It does not work at first 2 times and then it works.
 > first deploy it with `firebase deploy`, and then call the website url.

 ---